 'Cheated' Wake Forest returns to practice after scandal

 In this Dec.
 9, 2006 file photo Tommy Elrod walks on the field while he was serving as assistant coach at Wake Forest University.
 Elrod, who has served as a radio announcer for the Deacons football games si...
-The Latest on the federal death penalty trial of Dylann Roof, accused of killing nine black people during a South Carolina church Bible study : The Latest on the federal death penalty trial of Dylann Roof, who was convicted of killing nine black people during a South Carolina church Bible study : Having spent nearly three decades crusading for relaxed marijuana laws in Massachusetts, Bill Downing is greeting the state's new recreational marijuana law with a mix of satisfaction and trepidation.
+Rapper Pitbull released his $1 million contract with Florida's tourism marketing agency two days after the House speaker sued to find out details of the agreement.

 Add your comments below